Arts / L&C Artists / Split Rock Studios

 Gangs of buffalo

-Above Graner Bottoms, ND With a favorable wind, the expedition makes 17½ miles stopping near the mouth of the Little Heart River in present-day North Dakota.
-Along the way, they encounter large herds of bison and elk, golden eagle nesting areas, and an old Mandan village.
+On their way to the mouth of the Little Heart River in present North Dakota, the expedition sees large herds of bison and elk, golden eagle nesting areas, and an abandoned Mandan village.

 November 1, 1804